 Who are we?

-Santiago Roa, is a director, producer, photographer and permaculture practitioner from Colombia working in environmental, social and cultural topics.
+Santiago Roa Duque, is a creative director, producer, photographer and permaculture practitioner from Colombia working in environmental, social and cultural topics.
 Founder of Jaguar Siembra, focuses on creating cultural projects and food forests, planting trees that tell the stories of our native people’s preserving nature and ancient wisdom.

 Virginia Crespo, indigenous leader, born in the Sierra Nevada de Santa Marta, is the forest guardian for the project in Bunkwimake, she is in charge of the logistics to take care of the trees to nurture with water and love with José and the family.